JOJ0/mpc1k-seq/README.md

 Creating all the sequences on the MPC itself is a very tedious task, that's why I wrote this tool.
 I now just have to create one "template sequence" on the MPC, copy it over to the Computer, and create several (renamed) files from it.
 I then let the tool help me show meta information of the sequence files and do repititive tasks like replacing the filename in the audio tracks or replacing the sequences bpm values.

-Though I wrote it for sequence files created from a MPC 1000 running JJOS, I assume it would work with the MPC 2500's files as well, I think they share the same format.
-Maybe also one's from the MPC 500 would work, not sure about that.
-I'd certainly appreciate any testing and feedback about usage for those MPC models.
+Though I wrote it for sequence files created from a MPC 1000 running JJOS, I assume the tool would work with the MPC 2500's files as well, I think they share the same format.
+Maybe also the one's from the MPC 500 would work, not sure about that.
+I'd certainly appreciate any testing and feedback about usage with those MPC models.

 The utility is written in Python and was tested with version 2.7.10, it comes as a UNIX-style command line utility and as such shows all it's capabilities when being run with the typical --help or -h options: